Emery Kaison at 2024 VIC Figure Skating Championships

 • Win Nationals and become Australian Champion

-• Advance to Junior & Senior level
+• Advance to Junior & Senior level by 2026

 Long-Term: